-Questions elaborated in Section 2.4 of the EMC's Strategic Plan.20 The EMC will work with Board staff to screen proposals for any conflicts of interest.
+The EMC will conduct a preliminary technical review of all Initial Concept Proposals that are received by the due date.
+This review will consider the completeness of the proposals and whether they fall under the FPRs and/or associated regulations and are within the scope of the EMC's Research Themes and Critical Monitoring Questions.22 The EMC will work with Board staff to screen proposals for any conflicts of interest.
 The EMC may request the Principal Investigator to provide additional information within a reasonable period.
-When the EMC determines that an Initial Concept is complete and within scope, it will invite the Principal Investigator to submit a Full Project Proposal by a specified date, typically in October.
+When the EMC determines that an Initial Concept is complete and within scope, it will invite the Principal Investigator to submit a Full Project Proposal by a specified date, typically in June.